mrSaeedM/mrSaeedM.github.io/_pages/research.md

 ---

 My background is in applied mathematics.
 I specialized in systems biology modeling during my PhD.
-Later I did research on machine learning applications in genomics.
+After that I did research on machine learning applications in genomics.

-**Systems biology approach to sensory adaptation** Check out my Phd Thesis "In pursuit of mathematical principles in systems biology" [PDF](https://research.tue.nl/files/92435580/20180313_Masroor.pdf)
+Check out my Phd thesis "In pursuit of mathematical principles in systems biology" [PDF](https://research.tue.nl/files/92435580/20180313_Masroor.pdf)

+**Systems biology approach to sensory adaptation**

 Chapters 2, 3, 4, and 5 of this my are inspired by a biological behavior called sensory adaptation.
 We can briefly define it as the continuous recalibration of biological sensors as a response to the changes in their environment.
 I explore the capabilities of different classes of biochemical reaction